Concierge Women’s Health & BHRT

 How our program works

-Our program begins with an initial, no-obligation consultation with Melissa Abendroth, RN.
-This consultation costs $120 and includes a DEXA Bone Mineral Density test and a SECA Body Composition analysis, as well as the consultation itself.
+Our program begins with an initial, no-obligation consultation that costs $220 and includes a DEXA Bone Mineral Density scan, a SECA Body Composition analysis, and the consultation itself.

-Before your consultation, you will complete an intake form and have a blood draw for a comprehensive lab evaluation to identify common and treatable conditions that can mimic menopausal symptoms.
+Before your consultation, you will complete an intake form and undergo a blood draw for a comprehensive lab evaluation to identify common, treatable conditions that can mimic menopausal symptoms.
 Labs are also used to assess for hormone imbalances, though in perimenopause, hormone levels are highly unpredictable and not diagnostic of perimenopause.
-Our initial comprehensive labs cost about $155, paid directly to the lab company.
+Our initial comprehensive labs cost about $100 through our account at Quest

 On the day of your consultation, you will meet with Melissa for your bone density scan and body composition analysis, review your symptoms, discuss your concerns and goals, ask questions, and learn about your options.
-She will have already reviewed your labs results and intake form with Dr. Abendroth.
+She will have already reviewed your lab results and intake form with Dr. Abendroth.
 If you want to begin treatment after your initial consultation, you will meet with Dr. Abendroth, who will develop a personalized treatment plan tailored to your needs, enroll you as a patient, and send in your prescriptions.
-You will be able to stay in close contact with Melissa throughout your time in our care, reaching out to her any time you have any questions or concerns.
+You will be able to stay in close contact with Melissa throughout your time in our care, reaching out to her whenever you have questions or concerns.
 You will have direct access to her personal cell phone, and can have as many appointments as you need.
 Dr. Abendroth and Melissa hold regular meetings to review and discuss each patient.
-All medication adjustments are made by Dr. Abendroth, working closely with Melissa and meeting directly with you as needed.
+All medication adjustments are made by Dr. Abendroth, who works closely with Melissa and meets directly with you as needed.
 We will repeat labs as needed based on your unique situation and treatment plan.

 Hormone therapy is highly individualized and requires thoughtful adjustments over time.
-Treatment plans emphasize foundational lifestyle strategies and, when appropriate, bioidentical hormone replacement therapy (BHRT).
-This may include transdermal (through-the-skin) estrogen, testosterone, and/or oral micronized progesterone, as well as vaginal hormones when indicated.
+Treatment plans emphasize foundational lifestyle strategies and, usually, bioidentical hormone replacement therapy (BHRT).
+This may include transdermal (through-the-skin) estrogen and/or testosterone, usually oral micronized progesterone, and vaginal hormones such as estrogen and or DHEA when indicated.
 We do not use hormone pellets for a variety of reasons.
-We place a strong emphasis on patient education, ensuring you understand your options, the risks & benefits, and can make informed decisions about the approach that best aligns with your health goals.
+We place a strong emphasis on patient education, ensuring you understand your options, the risks & benefits, and can make informed decisions about the approach that best aligns with your health goals and situation.

 Perimenopause can start just a few years to over 10 years before menopause.
 It is difficult to diagnose as there is no single test that definitively says you are in perimenopause, but there is a constellation of symptoms that can be highly suggestive.
 Bioidentical hormone replacement therapy (BHRT) is important in perimenopause, not just to control these symptoms and improve your quality of life, but also to protect your health for the future, especially your bone health.
 During perimenopause, your progesterone levels begin to decrease first, and estrogen levels may fluctuate wildly and rapidly, sometimes being far too low, and sometimes overcorrecting too high.
 By using hormones intelligently, we can correct your progesterone level and help put a “floor” to how low your estrogen levels will go, which will also help prevent such dramatic over-corrections.
 This therapy smooths out hormone levels, reducing symptoms and protecting your bones, brain, heart, and more.